 Secure your AOL Account

-- Never share your password over email, AIM or third-party sites.
-AOL will NEVER email, instant message or call you asking for your password.
+• AOL will NEVER email or call you asking for your password.

 What can I do to protect my online privacy?

-Your online privacy is a matter of great concern to you and our team at AOL.
+AOL values our customer's privacy.
 As you read emails, check your stock portfolio or post status updates on Facebook, you leave behind invisible tracks on the internet.
 This information can be misused by hackers or identity thieves.
-The simplest way to keep your personal information private is to be smart about it.

 Here are some tips to protect your online privacy.
 Some are easy, some are common sense, and some involve a bit of work.